raraworkshop/raraworkshop.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      Paper submissions should be limited to a maximum of ten (10) pages in the <a href="https://www.ieee.org/conferences/publishing/templates.html" style="color:#2980b9;font-weight:400;">IEEE 2-column format</a>, including the bibliography and any appendices.
+      Paper submissions should be limited to a maximum of ten (10) pages in the <a href="https://www.ieee.org/conferences/publishing/templates.html" style="color:#2980b9;font-weight:400;">IEEE 2-column format</a>.
 Submissions longer than 10 pages will be rejected without review.
     </p>
     <p>
-      All submissions will be triple-blind reviewed by the Program Committee based on technical quality, relevance to the scope of the workshop, originality, significance, and clarity.
+      All submissions will be double-blind reviewed by the Program Committee based on technical quality, relevance to the scope of the workshop, originality, significance, and clarity.
     </p>
     <p>
       Accepted papers will be included in the ICDM Workshop Proceedings (separate from the ICDM Main Conference Proceedings), and each workshop paper requires a full registration.
     </p>
     <p>
-      Duplicate submissions of the same paper to more than one ICDM workshop are forbidden.
+      Authors are allowed to release preprints of their work at any point of the process.
+Duplicate submissions of the same paper to more than one ICDM worksho or another venue are not allowed.
     </p>
     <p>
       <b>Submission Link:</b> TBA